 Safe Streets for All

-Current Work
+Ongoing Work

 The Safe Streets & Roads for All (SS4A) program is a subset of funding included in the Bipartisan Infrastructure Law (BIL) signed into law by President Biden in November 2021.
 All types of local governments as well as Metropolitan Planning Organizations (MPOs) like SRPC have been eligible to apply for funding for an action plan that makes local governments eligible for implementing construction projects and additional local planning efforts.
 What is an example of this?
 See “Future Funding Opportunities for our Communities” below.